moo222222/YandexMusic/README.md

 - Run my YandexMusic app, tap Settings, save your token, then try to search&play some song. :)

-## Contribute/ing
-Feel free to fork or improve this project :) There are 100500 thing to improve, indeed!

 ## Coding "workbench"